 Bukato is a very functional sideboard, which can be customized according to your preferences.
 The sliding doors, available in 8 different colors, add a colorful touch to any room lacking personality.
 The internal layout is adjustable can be fitted with shelves and/or drawers and will easily adapt to your needs.

-Poul Henningsen design for Louis Poulsen, 1926.
-Well known for its unique sculptural style, the PH Snowball pendant continues to inspire interior designers around the world.
-Both lamp and artistic masterpiece, it is suitable for the general lighting of small rooms and offers high quality lighting of an incredible beauty.
+Poul Henningsen design for Louis Poulsen, 1958.
+Well known for its unique sculptural style, the PH Artichoke pendant continues to inspire interior designers around the world.
+Placed over a table for accent lighting or at the center of the room for general illumination, the PH Artichoke lamp will attract both attention and praise, no matter how it is used.

 Design Piet Hein, 1950 The Great Bear is an iconic candelabra design by Piet Hein in the 1950's made of seven stainless steel branches which can be turned on a circle axle.
 This iconic design will adorn your table with its elegant simplicity and pure lines.